Utah Administrative Code

 (1) Only an employee who is hired through a pre-approved process shall be eligible for appointment to a career service position.

 (2) An employee shall complete a probationary period prior to receiving career service status.

-(3) Management may convert a career service exempt employee to career service status, in a position with an equal or lower salary range to the previous career service position held, when:
+(3) Management may convert a career service exempt employee to career service status, in a position with an equal or lower salary range, when:

 (a) the employee previously held career service status with no break in service between the last career service position held and career service exempt status;